ungoodblog/ungoodblog.github.io/_posts/2020-05-04-HEVD_Stackoverflow_SMEP_Bypass_64bit.md

 You could use a lot of the cool `string` functions in C++ to easily get the base address of any kernel mode driver as long as you have the name of the `.sys` file.
 You could cast the `Modules.Name` member to a string and do a substring match routine to locate your desired driver as you iterate through the array and return the base address.
 So now that we have the base address figured out, we can move on to hunting the gadgets.

 ## Hunting Gadgets
+The value of these gadgets is that they reside in kernel space so SMEP can't interfere here.
+We can place them directly on the stack and overwrite `rip` so that we are always executing the first gadget and then returning to the stack where our ROP chain resides without ever going into user space.
+(If you have a preferred method for gadget hunting in the kernel let me know, I tried to script some things up in WinDBG but didn't get very far before I gave up after it was clear it was super inefficient.)
+Original work on the gadget locations as far as I know is located here: http://blog.ptsecurity.com/2012/09/bypassing-intel-smep-on-windows-8-x64.html

 Again, just following along with Abatchy's blog, we can find the first gadget (actually the 2nd in our code) by locating a gadget that allows us to place a value into `cr4` easily and then takes a `ret` soon after.
 Luckily for us, this gadget exists inside of `nt!HvlEndSystemInterrupt`.